seansovine/rust_clz_xml/README.md

 the evolving design of the Rust program that reads the CLZ data XML file and inserts the data into a database.

+I've drawn help an inspiration from various sources while working on this.
+I'll try to cite some of those I drew the most from [here](Credits.md).

 ## Database

 **To start the database and web app:**